mtrocadomoreira/ozzy/docs/docs/user-guide/getting-started/index.md

 # Getting started

 Ozzy's main strength is that it is built on the [xarray][] package.
-The logic behind xarray (and therefore ozzy) consists of handling numerical data as a "package" that includes the axis information and other metadata besides the actual data itself (similarly to the HDF5 file format, for example), as opposed to a simple array with numbers.
+The logic behind xarray (and therefore ozzy) consists of handling numerical data as a "package" that includes the axis information and other metadata besides the actual data itself (similarly to the HDF5 file format, for example).
 This package can take the form of either a DataArray or a Dataset (see [*Data objects* in *Key concepts*](../key-concepts.md#data-objects) for more details).

-Once a file has been read by ozzy and translated from a simulation file into a data object, we can take advantage of xarray's vast repertoire of built-in methods and functions.
+Once a file has been read by ozzy and translated into a data object (either a DataArray or a Dataset), we can take advantage of xarray's vast repertoire of built-in methods and functions.
 This generally includes all the operations that you would otherwise perform on a [NumPy][numpy] array (an [`ndarray`][numpy.ndarray]), as well as [xarray's plotting shortcuts](https://docs.xarray.dev/en/stable/user-guide/plotting.html).

 !!! example annotate "Quick example"